zuozhenggh/learning-library/data-management-library/exacs/DataSafeDM4.md

 Using Data Safe, perform data discovery and data masking in one flow, configure a variety of masking formats, such as random number, fixed string, group shuffle, regular expression, and conditional and pre-defined custom mask.

 ### See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
-If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.
+If you would like us to follow up with you, enter your email in the *Feedback Comments* section.
 ## Objectives

 In this lab, you learn how to do the following: